 It was difficult during the first years of immigration.

 But once you have settled and got a stable job, you forget to convert and just spend.

-Cost of living might be expensive but the income commensurate.
+The cost of living might be expensive but the income is commensurate.
 In less than 5 years we were able to buy our first house under mortgage.
-It is not because we have saved much but because they have first home buyer grant for permanent residents.
+It is not because we have saved much but because they have a first home buyer grant for permanent residents.
 They doubled the usual grant and we were eligible to claim it.
-It was a one time opportunity which I believe God opened for us then.
-After that, until the time of writing, the grant became smaller.
+It was a one-time opportunity that I believe God opened for us then.
+After that, until the time of writing, the grant was back to the usual.

 That's what is different in Australia.
 Opportunities open every now and then.
 I believe that God has opened a lot of possibilities in Australia that allow us to tap into God's infinite resources.
-The hospital even allowed me to pay the A$500 emergency room fee for A$50 a month.
+Remember when the hospital even allowed me to pay the A$500 emergency room fee for A$50 a month?